imbcmdth/transform-expected/README.markdown

 myTransform.write([ 1, 2, 3 ]);
 ````

-Assuming you had `myTransform `piped into another stream, that stream would receive:
+Assuming that you had `myTransform `piped into another stream, then that stream would receive:

 ````javascript
 { val: 12345 }